 - I heavily bias towards action.
 You will notice me constantly pushing towards decisions and the communication of action items.
 I believe in calling our risks and planning for them.
 I am a firm believer in the ideas presented in The Cult of Done Manifesto.

 - I can only focus on one thing at a time.
 I can parallelize asynchronous tasks, but context switching at intervals greater than every 15-minutes can wear me down.
 I utilize my calendar heavily to manage context switching.

 - I am very candid.
 I do not intend to be rude, and I will try my best to land a message as effectively as possible.
 Still, I perceive direct, honest communication using supporting data as a kindness that we owe each other.

 - I care deeply about how people treat each other with kindness.
 While I may be very candid, I also care about treating people with kindness, assuming positive intent and understanding.
 I can’t force you to act kindly, but I will call out acts of unkindness and suggest better approaches.

 - Bigotry has no place on my teams.
-I am a bi-racial man raised by a feminist who is a strong supporter of LGBTQIA+ rights.
-I have family members on the Autism spectrum.
-My core beliefs lean Buddhist, but religious freedom, including secularism, is important to me.
-I have no tolerance for bigotry or treating people differently based on race, color, ethnicity, national origin, religion, disability, sexual orientation, gender expression, or gender identity.
+Civil rights and equitable treatment of others is important to me.
+Religious freedom, including secularism, is important to me.
+While I leave my ideologies at home, I have no tolerance for bigotry or treating people differently based on race, color, ethnicity, national origin, religion, disability, sexual orientation, gender expression, or gender identity.
 I will directly address insensitivity.
 Excuses like “we were just joking around” are a trigger for me.